Pura Vida Road Trip in Costa Rica

 Besides its wide, open beaches and awesome surfing, Costa Rica is also known for its natural beauty and diverse eco-systems.
 The Monteverde Cloud Forest Reserve is the most popular of its kind where hundreds of plant and animal species live and thrive.

-There are 5 suspension bridges to help make your way through the forest which, at some point, reaches above the clouds - it's actually quite impressive!
-The peaceful surrounding, untouched nature and extremely fresh air make this reserve a must-see while in Costa Rica.
-I mean, come on, who can resist floating ABOVE the clouds?!
+Five suspension bridges aid in getting around the forest which occasionally surpasses the clouds.
+The peaceful surroundings, untouched nature and extremely fresh air make this reserve a must-see while in Costa Rica.

-When we went we were lucky enough to find a local guide who took us halfway up the actual volcano unlike others who walked on trails surrounding it.
-We walked on lava turned black that had flowed not long before we set foot there.
-It felt like we were back in prehistoric times - it was quite surreal!
+Costa Rica boasts many volcanoes but the most famous is Arenal Volcano in the district of La Fortuna.
+We were lucky to find a local guide who took us halfway up the actual volcano unlike others who walked on trails surrounding it.
+We walked on black lava that had flowed not long before we set foot there.
+It felt like we were back in prehistoric times!

-When night came around, we made our way to an area designated to watch Arenal Volcano spur smoke and lava from its mighty mouth.
-It took a while for it to manifest itself but when I finally saw a small sliver of red flowing down (we were at a safe distance far from the volcano) and heard its fierce rumbling, I was reminded of how vulnerable we were in the face of this majestic beast.
+At nighttime, we headed to an area designated to watch Arenal Volcano spur smoke and lava.
+It took a while for the volcano to manifest itself but when it finally did, I was reminded of how vulnerable we were in the face of this force of nature.

 PUERTO VIEJO (CARIBBEAN COAST)